Precision Subsystem Programming for Semiconductor Chip Manufacturer

 The process to create these ever-smaller transistors and print them on a chip is incredibly complex.
 The machine created for this process is the size of a city bus and can cost upwards of three hundred and fifty million dollars.
 The machine is used in a process called Extreme Ultraviolet Lithography (EUV), all starting with microscopic tin droplets needing to be shot across a vacuum chamber in a stream controlled by piezoelectric to get them precisely aligned for the next critical phase of the process.

-E Tech Group was brought on in April of 2022 to handle the programming of several of the machine’s critical sub-systems, relating for the most part to the droplet delivery mechanism, which itself was comprised of eight other subsystems working precisely in tune with each other.
+E Tech Group was brought on in April of 2022 to handle the programming of several of the machine’s critical subsystems, relating for the most part to the droplet delivery mechanism, which itself was comprised of eight other subsystems working precisely in tune with each other.

 The software for another piece planned to coexist in this process, the HPQT, was all written from scratch and would have to interface with some of the existing TRQT code.
 When the team first started working on the TRQT and HPQT collaboration, they were quite overwhelmed at how much they didn’t understand about the process.
 Luckily, with the help of ASML’s chief design engineer, they were able to integrate the two software halves into one functional piece of code.

 The project also required massive amounts of tedious data entry that had the potential to remain dynamic throughout the process development.
 This data was what the subsystems would use to decide which heaters should be on in this step, what valves would be open in this other step, or to what atmosphere we would need to pressurize an accumulator to.
 This data was collected in Excel tables but needed to be migrated into user-defined data types in the TIA portal.
-In the beginning, this was hand-entered and could take up to two days to complete since TIA doesn’t support natively support excel imports for UDTs.
-To speed up this process, the E Tech Group team created a program in Python that successfully sped up the data entry exponentially after a few experimental tests.

 One of the largest challenges is that all of this was done remotely.
 Each of the team members were located in different areas of the country, and one was working abroad for a few months.

 E Tech Group and the client are currently in the end stages of the FAT (Factory Acceptance Testing).
 When finalized, the completed portion of the larger machine will be shipped to San Diego and assembled with the remaining pieces, finishing the final product.
 Which, when operational, will indeed be the size of a city bus and carry that hefty price tag of three hundred and fifty million dollars.
+While this project fell outside of the traditional scope of expertise many of the engineers carried when entering the project, completing it has allowed our team to challenge themselves and rise to the occasion, deepening their process development and deployment expertise in a rapidly growing market.elves and rise to the occasion, deepening their process development and deployment expertise in a rapidly growing market.

 Contact Us